classico-trad-ecletico/comparative-histories/chapter.md

 This paradigm served well the articulation of education and professional practice that was, according to @egbert:1980beauxarts and
-@epron:1997comprendre, at the core of the Beaux-Arts schools system.
+@epron:1997comprendre, at the core of the Beaux-Arts Schools system.
 Then, as the absorption of architecture schools by the university system in Italy and the Americas was completed by the mid 20^th^ century, specialist architectural historians began to pry scholarship apart from